 The votes of a majority of the governing body are required to take action on most matters.
 In addition, prior to July 1, 2003, the majority vote of the governing body required three votes from the members from the City to take action on certain specific issues, including the adoption of a Reuse Plan; adoption of any recommended plan or land use proposal in contradiction to Oakland's land use plan, redevelopment or zoning plan; delegation of any authority to another body by OBRA; adoption of any amendments to OBRA's Bylaws; termination of the JPA Agreement; and selection of the governing body's Chairperson.
 The revised Joint Powers Agreement requires OBRA to deposit its revenues in the City treasury.
 The City is responsible for investing and managing such funds.
 The OBRA is presented in a separate column in the government-wide financial statements as a discretely-presented component unit of the Agency.
-Copies of OBRA's Management Agency, City of Oakland, 150 Frank Ogawa Plaza, Suite 6353, Oakland, CA 94612.
+Copies of OBRA's complete financial statements may be obtained from the Accounting Division, Finance & Management Agency, City of Oakland, 150 Frank Ogawa Plaza, Suite 6353, Oakland, CA 94612.